ddycai/data-structures/README.md

 # Data Structres & Algorithms Practice

-My attempts at implementing various data structures and algorithms for practice.
+My implementation of various data structures and algorithms for practice.

-I am not trying to reinvent the wheel.
+A Gradle build file is included.
+I am mainly using it to run my unit tests.